-Millennials are driven by exceptional digital experiences, rewards and convenience.
+Millennials are driven by exceptional digital experiences, rewards, and convenience.
 It’s that simple.
-So cater your messaging towards these three simple needs that Millennials have – and how your products address each of these needs.
+So cater your messaging towards these three needs of Millennials - and how your products address each one.

 When 71% of people would rather go to the dentist rather than hearing what financial service companies have to tell them, you don’t blame the dentist - but the messenger.
 Work with influencers to reach new audiences and make your brand cool.